-Have you ever imagined what it would be like to step into a fairytale?
+If you have ever Imagined what it would be like to step into a fairytale, then you will want to spend 2 perfect days in Prague!
 A weekend in Prague, Czech Republic, is a real-life fairytale, with a hilltop castle overlooking the city, a long-sweeping bridge, watchtower and astronomical clock transporting you to a tale as old as time.

 An unforgettable experience, Prague is the kind of destination that brings your wildest daydreams to life and this post gives you all the cool things to do in Prague for a long weekend.
-Whether your Prague itinerary is 4 days or you’re looking to see Prague in a day; I’ve captured all the fun things to do in Prague in this post!
+Whether your Prague itinerary is 2 days or you’re looking for a one day in Prague itinerary; I’ve captured all the fun things to do in Prague in this post (including the best photo spots in Prague) so you can use this Prague itinerary to go as fast or as slow as you want!

 | Interested in Exploring more of Prague?
 Why not do a day trip from Prague to Pilsen, Czech Republic. |

-As well as being a medieval fairytale location, it’s more than likely a place where you have saved tons of Instagram pictures providing inspiration for your next trip.
-So here you have it, a guide to the best Instagram spots in Prague and must-sees for your Prague itinerary!
+As well as being a medieval fairytale location, it’s more than likely a place where you have saved tons of Prague Instagram pictures providing inspiration for your next trip.
+So here you have it, a guide to the best Instagrammable places in Prague and must-sees for your Prague itinerary!

 The Charles Bridge